somnath-yadav/RAG_Demo/README.md

 embeddings, so you will see this same model used in the Testing Retrieval section and in the full retrieval chain and chatbot.

+Additionally, indexed documents searched and results are passed as context to LLM for domain specific context in LLM response.

 Credit: https://github.com/harvard-hbs